secondlife-3p/bugsplat-crashpad/README.md

 gclient
 ```

+### Symbol Uploads

+Symbol uploads must be configured so that crash reports contain function names, file names, and line numbers.
+The symbol upload process uses BugSplat's [symbol-upload](https://github.com/BugSplat-Git/symbol-upload) utility, which is automatically downloaded as needed.
+On Windows, symbol-upload-windows.exe will search for `.pdb` files, on macOS  symbol-upload-macos will search for `.dSYM` files, and on Linux, symbol-upload-linux will search for `.debug` files.
+All files are automatically converted to Crashpad/Breakpad compatible `.sym` files before uploading.

+To configure symbol upload, ensure you have:

+1. Defined your BugSplat database name in `main.h` as described in the [BugSplat Setup](#bugsplat-setup) section
+2. Set up your BugSplat API credentials (`BUGSPLAT_CLIENT_ID` and `BUGSPLAT_CLIENT_SECRET`) in the `.env` file.
+You can generate a Client ID/Client Secret pair on the [Integrations](https://app.bugsplat.com/v2/database/integrations#oauth) page.

 ## Building the Project 🏗️

-The build scripts will automatically fetch and build Crashpad using depot_tools, then build the main application using CMake.
+The build scripts will automatically fetch and build Crashpad using `depot_tools`, then build the main application using CMake.

 ### macOS